kartik4949/neovim-config/README.md

 # neovim-config
 My Personal configuration for neovim
-This config I use for Python developement.
+I use this config for Python developement(Mostly).